bsmith89/rrnum/raw/README.md

 ## Source ##
-Steve Stoddard made these two files for me from rrnDB.
+Steve Stoddard made these files for me from rrnDB.

 ## Files ##
 ### Sequence ###